Our media spokespeople are happy to offer comment and insight on a number of investment issues.

 Alexandra joined Rathbone Unit Trust Management in 2007 as an equity analyst, and then became assistant fund manager on the Rathbone Global Opportunities Fund.

 Alexandra is a CFA (Chartered Financial Analyst) charter-holder and holds the Investment Management Certificate.
 She has a BA (Hons) in Economics from the University of Durham.
-She is a member of the Rathbone Investment Management Stock Selection Committee and co-chairs REN, the Rathbones Engagement Network.
+She is a member of the Rathbone Investment Management Stock Selection Committee and the Rathbones Engagement Network.

 Edward supports Rathbones’ investment process with proprietary macro-based, multi-asset research and is a member of the strategic asset allocation committee.